metalsoft-io/metalcloud-sdk-go/docs/DriveGroupConfiguration.md

 ### NewDriveGroupConfiguration

-`func NewDriveGroupConfiguration(revision float32, label string, infrastructureId float32, driveCount float32, driveSizeMbDefault float32, expandWithServerInstanceGroup float32, storageType string, updatedTimestamp string, deployType string, deployStatus string, ) *DriveGroupConfiguration`
+`func NewDriveGroupConfiguration(revision float32, label string, infrastructureId float32, driveSizeMbDefault float32, expandWithServerInstanceGroup float32, storageType string, updatedTimestamp string, deployType string, deployStatus string, ) *DriveGroupConfiguration`

 NewDriveGroupConfiguration instantiates a new DriveGroupConfiguration object This constructor will assign default values to properties that have it defined,